pefcos/test4/SOLUTION.md

 ### Task 3: Testing

 I've added Jest test to all routes, including happy paths and error cases, using mocking to mimic the behavior of other classes and utilities.
+I've configured GitHub Actions CI to run the test suite on pushing to main.

+After the frontend interface was completed, I've implemented testing there as well, and added it to the CI.
+I've opted not to strictly test page contents because in the future, the layout may be subject to change and this may break the tests and make UI improvements and re-stylings more difficult.
+However, classes that have behavior such as displaying a spinner when loading or handling fetches and contents from the context provider, all have been tested.

 ## Frontend